 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of The University of Texas Medical Branch undergrads use financial aid to help pay for school.
-In 2021, 371 of the 492 undergrads enrolled received financial aid.
-UT Medical Branch meets 83 percent of the demonstrated financial need for undergraduates.
+The majority of UT Medical Branch undergrads use financial aid to finance their education.
+In 2022, 371 of the 708 undergrads enrolled received financial aid.
+UT Medical Branch meets 83% of the demonstrated financial need for undergraduates.

 |Most Common Loans for UT Medical Branch Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.